cmcskimming/light/docs/contributing/STYLE.md

     ```

     In contrast, explanations for multiple portions of code must be enclosed in a multiline comment `--[[` or `--[=[` even
     if the explanation is only a single line.
-I.e.,
+E.g.,

     ```luau
     --[[